anaef/nginx-lws/doc/RequestProcessing.md

 ## Lifecycle of Lua States

 Lua states are managed independently for each location.
-By default, the Lua states are kept open to handle subsequent requests after a request is finalized.
+By default, Lua states are kept open to handle subsequent requests after a request is finalized.

 > [!WARNING]
 > Developers must be careful not to leak information among requests, such as through the global